-The Mbuna genus are Herbivore, they eat vegatable based foods such as Tetra Pro Veg and Tetra Pro Veg Crisp.
+The Mbuna genus are Herbivore, they eat vegetable based foods such as Tetra Pro Veg and Tetra Pro Veg Crisp.
 There are many good quality flake, pellet and stick foods available and Mbuna being the greedy cichlids that they are will readily eat anything you give them.
 There are also specialist foods produced for Malawi cichlids however always read the packets as some are just standard fish food.

-If you do feed them non vegatable based foods then it is always best to include some form of vegatable or Algae in with their diet.
+If you do feed them non vegetable based foods then it is always best to include some form of vegetable or Algae in with their diet.
 This can be done by offering them pieces of cucumber or shelled peas.
 The cucumber will float so attach a piece of led weight to it or use a "Screwcumber" to weight it down.
 When feeding peas you can buy any cheap frozen peas from your local supermarket.
 Leave a few to defrost, once defrosted split and remove the shells then drop them into the tank.

 Another food to try is the homemade recipe on the Malawi food recipes page.
 You can even try adding fruit and see what your cichlids prefer.
 One food that you should avoid feeding to your Malawi cichlids is frozen foods.

 There has always been a bit of a debate as to whether these foods cause Malawi bloat.
 This is the swelling of the fishes insides making them unable to swim.
 This always results in the death of the fish as there is no cure.
 If you are going to feed frozen foods then make sure that they are properly defrosted before feeding and always feed it in moderation.